voidshine/dameo_book/Game03.md

    Well... let's go back to diagram 5.

    Diagr.
 5

    **13...     b7a6**

-   Black decided to patch up the holes in the white fields, agreeing to completely close the flank.
+   Black decided to patch up the holes in the light fields, agreeing to completely close the flank.
    Now, after 14.b3b5 c8b7, I planned to build a column along the “a” line and, with the help of the exchange a5a4, invade my opponent's camp.

    But Tony played more cautiously.
 He decided to go into a solid defense on his left flank and punish me for some “overdevelopment”.